 - Deploying to Kubernetes - This project is an ideal candidate for running in Kubernetes.
 Step by step documentation is provided to walk through deployment to Kubernetes and Azure Kubernetes Service

-This repo contains multiple discreet but loosely dependant code bases.
-The top levels of the project repository directory tree are laid out as follows
+This is a monorepo so contains multiple discreet but loosely dependant projects.
+The top levels of the repository directory tree are laid out as follows

 / ├── archive Older and experimental code archive ├── azure Supporting files for Azure deployment etc │ ├── functionsv2 Azure Functions serverless implementation │ ├── pipelines Azure Pipelines for CI/CD │ └── templates Example ARM templates ├── docs Documentation ├── etc Supporting files, pictures and other artefacts ├── go Work in progress re-write of the main services in Go │ ├── data-api Data API in Go │ └── frontend Frontend service in Go ├── kubernetes Docs and files to support deployment to Kubernetes & AKS │ ├── helm Helm chart for deploying Smilr with Helm │ ├── using-ingress Deployment YAML for use with K8S Ingress │ └── using-lb Deployment YAML for use with K8S LoadBalancer ├── mobile Nativescript + Vue.js mobile client ├── node Main microservices, written in Node.js │ ├── data-api Data API service source code │ └── frontend Frontend service source code ├── scripts Supporting helper scripts │ └── demoData Load the database with demo data └── vue The main app frontend, a Vue.js SPA ├── src Source code of Vue.js app └── mock-api Provides a fake API and database for local testing

-The stable & complete version of the Smilr app consists of Node.js implementations of the frontend server & data-api and the Vue.js SPA.
+The reference implementation of the Smilr app consists of the frontend server & data-api written in Node.js and the client as a SPA written in Vue.js.
 There are alternative versions (detailed below) but currently the core of the project is represented this implementation:

 Vue.js SPA - Documentation